polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

-# Microchip Yocto BSP for the MPFS Polarfire-SoC
+# Microchip PolarFire SoC Yocto BSP

 Support for Microchip Polarfire-SoC are available in Yocto/OE provided by either the OpenEmbedded Core or for additional and more complete support the meta-polarfire-soc-yocto-bsp layer.